qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 #.
 Click on this |addLegend| :sup:`Add Legend` button

 #.
-Click on the page to place the legend, and move it to where you
+Click on the page to place the legend, accept the suggested values
-   want it:
+   in the :guilabel:`New Item Properties` dialog, and then move it to where you want it:

    .. figure:: img/legend_added.png
       :align: center